MakrooOwais/Cat-and-Dog-Classifier/README.md

 ## Project Overview

-This repository contains Python scripts and Jupyter notebooks to build and train a deep learning model that classifies images as either cats or dogs.
+This repository contains Python scripts and Jupyter notebooks to build and train a deep-learning model that classifies images as cats or dogs.
 It includes:

 - **Dataset:** The project uses the Cats and Dogs dataset, consisting of images of cats and dogs for training, validation, and testing.